polterguy/phosphorusfive/plugins/p5.web/README.md

     p5.web.widgets.ajax-events.set:x:/../*/_event?value
       onclick
         set-widget-property:x:/../*/_event?value
-          innerValue:I was clicked one more time!
-Thank you!
+          innerValue:Thank you for tickling me!
 ```

 The above code dynamically changes the lambda that is evaluated as the widget is clicked, when you click it the first time.
-The *[p5.web.widgets.ajax-events.get]* returns its existing lambda object.
+The **[p5.web.widgets.ajax-events.get]** returns its existing lambda object.
 Try out the following.

 ```
 create-widget